-  The thing I didn’t put together was that if I didn’t live within my means, I would never have any money to save.
-I thought because I made my monthly bills I was good.
+The thing I didn’t put together was that if I didn’t live within my means, I would have no money to save.
+I thought because I paid my monthly bills; I was good.

-Learning to live within my means and honestly, below my means, allowed me the money I needed to get out of $200,000 in debt and eventually reach financial freedom.
-Don’t just live paycheck to paycheck – live below your means so you can have what you need when you need it.
+Learning to live within my means, and honestly, below my means, allowed me the money I needed to get out of $200,000 in debt.
+Eventually, I reached financial freedom.
+Don’t just live paycheck to paycheck—live below your means so you can have what you need when you need it.

 4. Realize God is in control

 If you are a Christian, odds are you know this, but do you really know it?
 God has control of our lives even when we don’t listen.
-He allows things to happen to get our attention and when it doesn’t, we have to deal with the consequences.
+He allows things to happen in order to get our attention and when it doesn’t; we have to deal with the consequences.

-My aha moment was not just realizing that God was in control – I have known that principal my whole life.
-But accepting that God was in control, that He knew how to run my life better than I did and releasing that control to Him in all situations.
-Accepting that even if I didn’t get my way, it was God’s way and was the best way – even if I couldn’t see it right away.
+My insight was not just realizing that God was in control—I have known that principal my whole life.
+But accepting that God was in control, that He knew how to run my life better than I did, and releasing that control to Him in all situations.
+Accepting that even if I didn’t get my way, it was God’s way and was the best way—even if I couldn’t see it right away.

 5. Understand decisions have consequences

-Every decision you make – big or small – has a consequence – good or bad.
-Realizing this helped me to think out the consequences before I made the decision.
+Every decision you make—big or small—has a consequence; good or bad.
+Realizing this helped me to think about the consequences before I decided.

-Slowing down and taking the time to really look at the good and bad of a decision will help you to make better decisions even if they aren’t always what you want.
+Slowing down and taking the time to really look at the good and bad of a decision will help you make better decisions, even if they aren’t always what you want.

-I have had to say no to many things that my flesh wanted because I knew that going forward with that decision would bring me negative consequences.
-Look at the complete picture and know the results before making decisions.
+I had to say ‘no’ to many things that I wanted because I knew that decision would bring me negative consequences.
+Look at the complete picture and know the results before deciding.
 It will change your life.

 6. Look to the bible, not only church

-I have learned to live my life on what God’s word says.
-For me, I had to step away from the church (not God) in order to really get a good grasp on this.
-I’m not suggesting that everyone do this; however, study God’s word and know what it says.
+I have learned to live my life based on what God’s word says.
+For me, I had to step away from the church (not God) in order to fully understand this.
+I’m not suggesting that everyone does this; however, study God’s word and know what it says.